alfredacq/MySQL-Database-Held-for-Ransom/README.md

 ## 📋 The Scenario

+The `ent-fl-123ds` virtual machine was a purpose-built honeypot, designed to closely resemble a legitimate corporate server.
+Before it was ever exposed to the internet, the environment was fully instrumented with logging and detection rules, so that any activity against it could be captured and analyzed in detail from the very first moment of contact.
+Once that groundwork was in place, the server was deliberately weakened and made reachable from the public internet.
+Everything described in this report from that point forward is real, unsolicited attacker activity against that environment — none of it was scripted or staged.
+You can see exactly how it was designed and built in the [Scenario Creation](https://github.com/alfredacq/Incident-Report-MySQL-Ransom-Data-Destruction/tree/main/scenarion_creation.md).

-The database team was alerted that a production MySQL database had suddenly become inaccessible.
-On inspection, all of its tables had been replaced with a single table containing a ransom note.
-The goal of this investigation was to determine **how the attacker got in, what they did, what data was exposed, and whether the Windows host itself was also compromised** — then contain the incident and recommend fixes.
+Shortly after exposure, all of the MySQL databases on the server were found to have been replaced with a single table containing a ransom note.
+This investigation set out to determine who discovered the environment, how they gained access, what actions they took, what data they interacted with, and whether the Windows host itself was also probed or compromised — then to walk through containment and recovery.

 ### High-Level Investigation Plan
 - **Check `MySQLAudit_CL`** for the account/privilege change that opened the database to the internet, and for the destructive queries that followed.